Repeat outbreaks pressure produce industry to step up safety

 The spring outbreak was traced to romaine from Yuma, Arizona.
 Irrigation water tainted with manure was identified as a likely culprit, and investigators noted the presence of a large animal feeding operation nearby.

-Subsequently, growers in Arizona and California adjusted an industry agreement to expand buffer zones between vegetable fields and livestock.
+Subsequently, an industry agreement in Arizona and California was adjusted to expand buffer zones between vegetable fields and livestock.
 The industry says the change was in place for lettuce now being grown in Yuma, which hasn't been implicated in the latest outbreak.
 But Trevor Suslow of the Produce Marketing Association said there isn't consensus about the exact distances that might effectively prevent contamination.

 He noted specific buffer zones aren't required by the new federal rules on produce safety.